canonical/lxd/doc/reference/storage_zfs.md

 In addition, ZFS offers snapshots and replication, RAID management, copy-on-write clones, compression and other features.

+To use ZFS, make sure you have `zfsutils-linux` installed on your machine.

 ## Terminology

 ZFS creates logical units based on physical storage devices.